-Digital Serlio -- Transcription & Translation
+Digital Serlio: Text Transcription & Translation

 The Digital Serlio Project represents the culmination of a scheme first conceived by William Bell Dinsmoor in the 1920s.
 Dinsmoor served as the third Librarian of the Avery Architectural and Fine Arts Library from 1920 to 1926 and was responsible for the purchase of Serlio’s unpublished manuscript for the sixth book, containing designs for domestic architecture.
 Dinsmoor, who published the first exhaustive study of the manuscript in a series of seminal articles in The Art Bulletin in 1942, quickly recognized the importance of the manuscript offered by the dealer Bernard Quaritch, despite the fact that the manuscript had been bound multiple times and possessed an inaccurate title page, added by an eighteenth century owner, labeling the manuscript as the eighth book.[i]